Lake Placid (film)

 Lake Placid is a 1999 American comedy horror film directed by Steve Miner and written by David E. Kelley.
-It is the first installment in the Lake Placid film series and stars Bill Pullman, Bridget Fonda, Brendan Gleeson, Oliver Platt, Betty White, Meredith Salenger, and Mariska Hargitay.
-In the film, a giant crocodile terrorizes the fictional location of Black Lake, Maine, while a dysfunctional group of police and scientists attempt to capture or kill the beast.
+It is the first installment in the Lake Placid film series.
+The film stars Bill Pullman, Bridget Fonda, Oliver Platt, and Brendan Gleeson.
+Its story follows a giant crocodile terrorizing the fictional location of Black Lake, Maine, while a dysfunctional group of police and scientists attempt to capture or kill the beast.

-Lake Placid was produced by Fox 2000 Pictures and Stan Winston Studios (which did the special effects for the creatures) and principal photography was shot in British Columbia, Canada.
-The film was distributed by 20th Century Fox and released in theatres in the United States on July 16, 1999, and in the United Kingdom on March 31, 2000.
+Lake Placid was released in the United States on July 16, 1999, by 20th Century Fox.
+The film received generally negative reviews from critics and grossed $56.9 million against a $27–35 million budget.

 Plot

 In Aroostook County, Maine, Department of Inland Fisheries & Wildlife officer Walt Lawson is scuba diving in Black Lake, supervised by Sheriff Hank Keough.
-The officer is suddenly attacked underwater, and bitten in half by an unknown creature.
+The officer is suddenly attacked, and bitten in half by an unknown creature.

 United States Fish and Wildlife Service officer Jack Wells, American Museum of Natural History paleontologist Kelly Scott, and Hank decide to investigate the incident.
-They are joined by Hector Cyr, a wealthy mythology professor and crocodile enthusiast, who suspects the culprit to be a freshwater crocodile much to the disbelief of the group.
+They are joined by Hector Cyr, a wealthy mythology professor and crocodile enthusiast, who suspects the culprit to be a freshwater crocodile, much to the disbelief of the group.

-During the group's excursion on the lake to locate the creature, Kelly and Hank's canoe is flipped over, including the discovery of a severed human toe and a moose head.
+During the group's search on the lake, Kelly and Hank's canoe is flipped over, including the discovery of a severed human toe and a moose head.
 Hank's deputy Burke is killed when his head is bitten off, which confirms Hector's suspicions, although Hank remains skeptical.
-That evening, the group make camp, and prepare a plan to capture the creature.
+That evening, the group make camp and prepare a plan to capture the unseen creature.

-The next day, as Hank and Hector get into an altercation, a large grizzly bear ambushes them, when a gigantic 32 ft long saltwater crocodile suddenly emerges from the lake, and drags the bear away.
+The next day, a large bear ambushes Hank and Hector, when a gigantic 32 ft long saltwater crocodile suddenly emerges, and drags the bear away.
 The group discover local resident Delores Bickerman, an elderly widow living near the lake, feeding a blindfolded dairy cow to a nearby crocodile.
 She reveals that she had been feeding it for years, after the crocodile devoured her husband.